michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 20. For Herodes feared Juchanon, because he knew that he was a man righteous and holy, and he protected him, and was many (times) hearing him, doing, and hearing him favourably.

-21. And there was a notable day when Herodes, in the house of his nativity, (b'beth yaldeh,) made a feast to his chiefs and kiliarchsKiliarkee, and the heads of Galila;
+21. And there was a notable day when Herodes, in the house of his nativity, (b'beth yaldeh,) made a feast to his chiefs and kiliarchs

 22. and the daughter of Herodia came in (and) danced; and she pleased Herodes and them who reclined with him.
 And the king said to the damsel, Ask of me whatever thou wilt, and I will give to thee.